-Farewell to the organ: Cathedral organist Still plays Bach and Mendelssohn!
+Farewell to the organ: cathedral organist Still plays Bach and Mendelssohn!

-Farewell to the organ: Cathedral organist Still plays Bach and Mendelssohn!
+Farewell to the organ: cathedral organist Still plays Bach and Mendelssohn!

 A very special event awaits music lovers in the Palatinate on October 8, 2025.
 This is the farewell concert of Trier cathedral organist Josef Still, who will begin his well-deserved retirement after 31 years.
 The concert will take place in the Protestant Church of Thaleischweiler as part of the International Organ Weeks in Rhineland-Palatinate and ends on October 24, 2025 at 7 p.m Rhine Palatinate reported.